samraHanif0340/samraHanif0340.github.io/_posts/2020-11-13-asyncio-analysis.md

 `loop.run_until_complete()` command ensures all scheduled tasks are completed prior to returning.
 The `send_obs(x,y)` function schedules a task `task = asyncio.create_task(self._act(x,y))`, but does not run it immediately.
 The task will only run when the main thread `await`s.
 Since there is no `await` in the program after the call to `send_obs(x,y)` function, the tasks are run to completion just prior to the function `step(x,y)` returning.

-The line `action = await self.agentManager.fetch_action()` in subsequent iterations does not actually need to wait as all the tasks are already completed when the previous iteration of the function `step(x,y)` returned.
+The line `action = await self.agentManager.fetch_action()` in subsequent iterations does not wait as all the tasks are already completed when the previous iteration of the function `step(x,y)` returned.
 Hence, the use of `await` here is superficial.

 Run and consider the output of the second [example](https://gist.github.com/Adaickalavan/0bb9145d294f9b5e497778d2718dbe8f#file-asyncio_create_task-py) below.